 SLEEPWISE was initiated as a collaboration between Panasonic and Parsons School of Design to research, prototype, and innovate a new wearable technology that addresses health and wellness needs.
 As the creative lead and product designer of the team, I was tasked with identifying pain points in sub-health conditions, and designing a new wearable tech product that aims to solve those needs.

-Through close examination of the current sleep tracking products on the market, our research identified that all the existing technology tracks the user’s sleep pattern, and generates a summary report for each night.
-The sleep report includes information such as the user’s total sleep hour, sleep quality, sleep cycle, movement, and breathing pattern.
-These sleep reports may be useful for the user to review their sleep when they wake up, but are essentially useless when the user is asleep.
+Through close examination of the current sleep tracking products on the market, our research identified that existing technology tracks the user’s sleep pattern, and generates a summary report for each night.
+These sleep reports may be useful for review the user’s sleep quality, but provides no solution to improve sleep quality.
 Instead of passively collecting data throughout the night, our team wanted to create a product that actively helps the user sleep better during the night.